waptug/geekzonehostingllc-clipbucket-lamp-server/README.md

 Option #2 - Deployment with SSL

+     (Make sure your domain is pointing to your server IP address before you proceed)

+     You can check the SSL how to video here at https://videoserver.summerstreams.com

     - Edit init-letsencrypt.sh file and replace yourdomain.com for your actual domain.
     - Edit docker/vhosts/default.conf and replace yourdomain.com for your actual domain.